artinte/deep-learning/README.md

 ![Audio Sample Waveform](docs/res/01/audio_sample_data.png)

 `demo_image_data.py` uses [matplotlib](https://matplotlib.org/) to visualize images from the MNIST dataset, a common dataset of handwritten digits.
+This is a dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.

 ![Samples of MNIST](docs/res/01/samples_mnist.png)